- More than 12,000 people between the ages of 0 and 19 die from unintentional injuries each year.

 Children are also injured by falling objects.
 Shelves, tables and chairs fill classrooms across America.
 Staff have the responsibility to ensure that these objects aren’t in danger of tipping over and harming a child.
 Children in daycare are also injured by bottle warmers on a too frequent basis.
 These items should always be out of reach of children, as should their cords.

-At Steinger, Iscoe & Greene, we will work tirelessly to make things right by holding the negligent party accountable.
+At Steinger, Greene & Feiner, we will work tirelessly to make things right by holding the negligent party accountable.
 Reach out to our office today to schedule your free case evaluation and let us fight for you.